-Opaque walls in semi-heated spaces shall be calculated as fully code compliant opaque walls for both the target and proposed for the Target UA calculations for the component performance alternative in Section C402.1.5, and for the ((Standard Reference)) Baseline Building Design for Total Building Performance compliance per ASHRAE 90.1, Appendix G. The capacity of heat trace temperature maintenance systems complying with Section C404.7.2 that are provided for freeze protection of piping and equipment only, shall not be included in the total installed output capacity of mechanical space conditioning systems.
+Opaque walls in semi-heated spaces shall be calculated as fully code compliant opaque walls for both the target and proposed for the Target UA calculations for the component performance alternative in Section C402.1.5, and for the Standard Reference Baseline Building Design for Total Building Performance compliance per Section C407.
+The capacity of heat trace temperature maintenance systems complying with Section C404.7.2 that are provided for freeze protection of piping and equipment only, shall not be included in the total installed output capacity of mechanical space conditioning systems.

-Exception: Building or space may comply as semi-heated when served by ((one or more of)) the following system ((alternatives)) alternative:
+Exception: Building or space may comply as semi-heated when served by one or more of the following system alternatives:

-1. Electric infrared heating equipment for localized heating applications, but not for general area heating, insulated in compliance with Section C402.2.8 and controlled by occupant sensing devices in compliance with Section C403.11.1.

-((2. Heat pumps with cooling capacity permanently disabled, as pre-approved by the jurisdiction.))
+- 1. Electric infrared heating equipment for localized heating applications controlled by occupant sensing devices in compliance with Section C403.11.1. - 2.
+Heat pumps with cooling capacity permanently disabled, as pre-approved by the jurisdiction.

-[Jurisdiction] Informative Note: There is no separate "freeze protection" space conditioning category for unoccupied utility buildings.
+City Informative Note: There is no separate "freeze protection" space conditioning category for unoccupied utility buildings.
 Spaces with no cooling and less than 3.4 BTU/h-ft2 heating capacity are not required to be insulated.
 The opaque walls of spaces that meet the definition of "semiheated" in Chapter 2 are not required to be insulated, but otherwise the thermal envelope of semiheated spaces must meet all requirements for conditioned space.
 Spaces with any mechanical cooling or with more than 8 BTU/h-ft2 heating capacity must meet all the building thermal envelope requirements for conditioned space.